lejouni/coverity-buildless-analysis/README.md

       with:
         cov_capture_mode: project # Options are project, scm, source (default) and config
 ```
-Run the Coverity incremental buidless analysis with project mode.
+Run the Coverity incremental buildless analysis with project mode.
 ```yaml
     - if: ${{github.event_name == 'push'}}
       name: Build with Maven and Incremental Analyze with Coverity # This will run the incremental Coverity Analsysis